dimagi/open-chat-studio-docs/docs/concepts/llm.md

 ---

 # Large Language Models (LLMs)

+!!! note "Definition"
-An *LLM* is a type of artificial intelligence model trained on vast amounts of text data.
-It can generate human-like text, answer questions, and perform various language-based tasks.
-Examples include OpenAI's GPT models.
+    A Large Language Model (or LLM) is a type of artificial intelligence software that is trained on a vast amount of text data.
+Its primary function is to understand, interpret, and generate human language.
+This training allows it to produce text-based responses, answer questions, translate between languages, and perform various other language-related tasks.

+    The term "large" in its name refers to the extensive volume of data it has been trained on and the complexity of its design, enabling it to handle complex language tasks.

+<small>The definition above was authored by the famous LLM that powers ChatGPT: GPT-4 developed by OpenAI.</small>

-When building chatbots, an LLM powers the chatbot's ability to understand and respond to user inputs, effectively acting as the brain behind your chatbot.
+When building chatbots, an LLM powers the chatbot's ability to understand and respond to user inputs, effectively acting as the brain behind the chatbot.

 ## Which Large Language Models are supported by Open Chat Studio?